bordenet/power-statement-assistant/CONTRIBUTING.md

 All new code must include tests:
 - Unit tests for business logic
 - Integration tests for component interactions
-- E2E tests for user workflows
+- Integration tests for complete user workflows (form → prompt → output)

-**Minimum coverage**: 85% for logic and branches
+**Current coverage baseline**: 35.88% statements, 44.89% branches **Goal**: Maintain or improve coverage with each PR

 ### 4. Run Tests